-Reef 2050 Long-Term Sustainability Plan
+Reef 2050 Long-Term Sustainability Plan (Reef 2050)

 Commencing in 2015, Reef 2050 is a long-term strategy developed by the Australian and Queensland Governments to support the health and resilience of the Great Barrier Reef.
+Key achievements of the first five years of the plan contributed to the protection and management of the OUV of the GBRWHA, including significant reform in port regulation and cooperative management.

-Key achievements of Reef 2050 include significant reform in port regulation including restrictions on capital dredging to the four priority ports of Gladstone, Townsville, Hay Point/ Mackay and Abbot Point, prohibiting the sea-based placement of capital dredged material in the GBRWHA from port-related development, requiring beneficial re-use of port-related capital dredged material and limiting port development to existing locations.
+The achievements include: the restriction of capital dredging to the master planned area of the four priority ports of Gladstone, Townsville, Hay Point/ Mackay and Abbot Point; prohibiting the sea-based placement of capital dredged material in the GBRWHA from port-related development unless it is beneficially reused; and limiting port development to existing locations.

-An updated Reef 2050 released in 2021, includes a greater focus on taking action against climate change and recognition of Traditional Owner aspirations.
+An updated Reef 2050 Plan released in December 2021, includes a greater focus on taking action against climate change and recognition of Traditional Owner aspirations.